 Your taxes fund the operation of the Natchez Trace Parkway.
 As expenses to maintain and staff the Parkway increase each year, government funding is unable to keep up.
 Many National Park sites collect entrance fees.
 The Natchez Trace Parkway does not.
 Through the Recreational Fee Demonstration Program, National Park sites that collect entrance fees keep 80% of what they collect.
 The other 20% is made available to those parks, like the Natchez Trace Parkway, that collect few or no entrance fees.
 In 2010, the Natchez Trace Parkway is using some of this funding to replace and upgrade directional and entrance signage for the Parkway.
 This new signage will improve the Parkway driving experience.
 Your donations help to fund special events, and other visitor services.
-To learn more what you can do, please visit our donate page.

 American Recovery and Reinvestment Act (ARRA)